uw-echospace/group-website/content/authors/stuara/_index.md

     institution: University of Washington
     year: 2023 (expected)

-  - course: BA in Art: Painting and Drawing (in progress)
+  - course: BS in Art: Painting & Drawing (in progress)
     institution: University of Washington
     year: 2023 (expected)